A Breath of Hope Lung Foundation made a few programming changes due to the COVID-19 pandemic.

 - Lung cancer patients deal with some of the highest depression and anxiety rates compared to other cancers.
 Then add the fear and isolation that is associated with the COVID-19 crisis and the lung cancer community needs help.
 That’s where the A Breath of Hope Companionship Program comes in.
 Lung cancer survivors can meet with a designated companion virtually or by phone on a regular basis.
 Apply here.

 These changes and additions to our organization’s work are all part of our three core programs listed below.
-Stay tuned for additional updates and resources available during the Coronavirus outbreak.
 We’re all in this together.

 Patient & Family Support